z-e-chan/RedFish/README.md

 # About
 RedFish is an audio engine written in C++ that has been designed for use in real-time applications.
-As such, RedFish is intended to be used on a dedicated audio thread; and, RedFish does not allocate or use mutexes during its runtime.

-Because RedFish does not allocate during it's runtime, it preallocates everything it needs during construction.
+As such, RedFish is intended to be used on a dedicated audio thread.
+RedFish does not allocate or use mutexes during its runtime.
+Because of this, RedFish preallocates everything it needs during construction.
 You can modify the amount of data being allocated using the defines in `src/redfish/defines.h`.

 Additionally, you can provide RedFish with custom a custom allocator and dealloctor if you wish.

-RedFish’s mission is to provide an easy to use audio engine that supports a variety of features to enrich your application’s audio experience while being performant enough to support real-time usage.
+RedFish’s mission is to provide an easy to use audio engine that supports a variety of features to enrich your application’s audio experience while being performant enough to support real-time usage in applications such as game development.

 RedFish is licensed under the MIT license.

 # Requirements
-- At this time, RedFish only support stereo (2 channels) projects and does not support any form of surround sound.
+- At this time, RedFish only supports stereo (2 channels) playback.
 - RedFish does not communicate with the hardware layer.
 Your project must provide an audio callback.
 - C++ 17

 # Features
 - Supports both WAV and FLAC files.
+- Interactive music supporting both layer mixing and musically-synced transitions.
 - Sound variation playback with Sound Effects.
 - Mixing with mix groups, output routing, and sends.
 - A variety of plug-ins including: